goldn light shines on a long, winding road.

 Accidental Death & Dismemberment Insurance (AD&D)

-Employees may purchase Accidental Death and Dismemberment insurance (AD&D) within 30 days of their hire date, the date they become eligible, or during any open enrollment period.
-The City offers AD&D policies through Securian Financial at competitive group rates for coverage increments of $25,000.
+Employees may purchase Accidental Death and Dismemberment (AD&D) insurance within 30 days of their hire date, on the date they become eligible, or during any open enrollment period.
+The City offers AD&D policies through Securian Financial at competitive group rates, with coverage increments of $25,000.
 Employees pay 100% of the monthly premium through payroll deduction.

 Employees may choose to cover themselves or themselves and their dependents.
-The amount of benefits dependents have will be a percentage of the employee’s amount of benefit.
+The amount of benefits for dependents will be a percentage of the employee’s benefit amount.

-For more information, including information on premiums, see the Accidental Death and Dismemberment program summary on the City’s Human Resources website.
+For more information, including premium details, see the Accidental Death and Dismemberment program summary on the City’s Human Resources website.

 Sick Leave Transfer

-- You have exhausted, or will exhaust in the current pay period, your paid leave balances due to a personal illness, injury, impairment, or physical or mental condition that is likely to cause you to go on leave without pay or to leave City employment.
+• You have exhausted, or will exhaust in the current pay period, your paid leave balances due to a personal illness, injury, impairment, or physical or mental condition that is likely to cause you to go on unpaid leave or to leave City employment.

-- You are not eligible for benefits under SMC Chapter 4.44 or under the State Industrial Insurance and Medical Aid Acts.
+• You are not eligible for benefits under SMC Chapter 4.44 or the State Industrial Insurance and Medical Aid Acts.

 You may also donate eight or more sick leave hours to an approved recipient employee, provided the donation will not cause your sick leave balance to fall below 240 hours.

-For more information, see Personnel Rule 7.7: Sick Leave and Sick Leave Transfer and/or contact the Department’s City of Seattle Human Resources representative.
+For more information, see Personnel Rule 7.7: Sick Leave and Sick Leave Transfer or contact the Department’s City of Seattle Human Resources representative.